nenves/MCW-Cognitive-services-and-deep-learning/Whiteboard design session/WDS trainer guide - Cognitive services and deep learning.md

 Microsoft and the trademarks listed at <https://www.microsoft.com/en-us/legal/intellectualproperty/Trademarks/Usage/General.aspx> are trademarks of the Microsoft group of companies.
 All other trademarks are the property of their respective owners.

-# Cognitive Services and deep learning whiteboard design session trainer guide
+# Cognitive services and deep learning whiteboard design session trainer guide

-Updated June 2018

 ## Contents